puthurr/ocrlayout/README.md

 # OcrLayout Project

-Provides the ability to get more meaninful text out of OCR outputs.
+Provides the ability to get more meaninful text out of common OCR outputs.
 It manipulates the Bounding Boxes of lines or words.

 ## boboxhelper